-My research involves network information hiding (network covert channels and network steganography), building automation/smart building security, human aspects of information security, and information security terminology / taxonomy.
+My research involves primarily network information hiding (network covert channels and network steganography).
+However, I also work on building automation/smart building security, human aspects of information security, and information security terminology / taxonomy.

 I am a member of several steering committees, initiatives, program and organizing committees (cf. details).
 I am (or was) lecturing and supervising at Augsburg University of Applied Sciences, Bonn University and Hagen University.
 A list of my projects, both funded and spare-time software projects, is also available.